rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 26 more

 ### sku_material_consumption
-- Used by modules: db_utils, sku_production
+- Used by modules: sku_production, db_utils
 - Files: 2
 - Functions using this table:
   - create_sku_production in puvi-backend/puvi-backend-main/modules/sku_production.py
   - get_production_summary_report in puvi-backend/puvi-backend-main/modules/sku_production.py

 ### sku_mrp_history
-- Used by modules: sku_management, db_utils, sku_production
+- Used by modules: sku_management, sku_production, db_utils
 - Files: 3
 - Functions using this table:
   - get_mrp_history in puvi-backend/puvi-backend-main/modules/sku_production.py